 You’re probably aware of attachment styles, even if you didn’t know they were called that.
 For example, have you hit it off with a girl only for her to disappear?
 Or have you had a casual fling that suddenly turns serious?
 Those are examples of two different attachment styles.
 The exact same actions (a couple of dates where the two of you hit it off) lead to two wildly different results (one runs and one clings).
 Welcome to the female psychology of love.

 There are four different attachment styles.
 One of these is completely toxic, two can be problematic and the fourth is just right.
 We might even react with one attachment style for one person and a different attachment style for another.
 But for the most part, an attachment style is just that.
 It’s a reaction to whomever we find ourselves interested in.
-Once you understand the attraction styles, your past relationships will make more sense to you.
+Once you understand the attachment styles, your past relationships will make more sense to you.

 Navigating Secure Attachment for Healthy Relationships